puzzle/hugo-techlab/labs/04_content.md

 Content is written in Markdown which makes it easier to create the content.
 Hugo runs the content through a Markdown engine to create the HTML which will be written to the output file.

 ## Exercise
-Create a new file in `./content/labs/` and add front matter.
+Create a new Markdown file (`.md`) in `./content/labs/` and add some front matter.
 You can use the Markdown files from this repository.

 <details>
   <summary>Solution</summary>